jrfnl/clearPHP/_rules/performance/avoid-those-slow-functions.md

 `array_walk()`       | Use `foreach($source as &$variable) { }`
 `array_map()`        | Use `foreach($source as &$variable) { }`
-`range()`            | You can use [generators] to prevent building an array in memory
+`range()`            | You can use [generators] to prevent building an array in memory `is_null()`          | Use `=== null` or similar `is_resource()`      | Use `=== false` or similar `is_bool()`          | Use `=== false` or similar

 ### Rule Details

 Using any of the functions mentioned above will trigger a warning.

+### When Not To Use This Rule

+These are micro-optimizations which don't compare to architectural optimizations - which are beyond the scope of this document -.
+Don't start manually replacing all occurences with a faster version, but keep the above in mind when you code something new.

+When your project has coding conventions which push towards using some functions rather than others, keep the convention consistent.

 ### Further Reading